-Mineral resources must demonstrate reasonable prospects for eventual economic extraction.
+Mineral resources must demonstrate reasonable prospects for eventual economic extraction in accordance with the CIM Definition Standards.
 The deposit gold is amenable for open pit extraction.
 To determine the quantities of material meeting the "reasonable prospects" test by an open pit, the author used the Lerchs-Grossman © economic algorithm to determine economic pit limits.

 Economic parameters used in the analysis are based on the average gold price (\$1,650/oz) at effective date of August 20, 2021.
 Pit optimization parameters are shown in Table 1-3.
-Gold recoveries are tonnage-weighted and include the recovery from massive stibulte of 22%.
+Gold recoveries are tonnage-weighted and include the recovery from massive stibnite of 22%.